pypi-ahmad/ahmad.github.io/README.md

 <img src="images/Cognizant.png" alt="Cognizant Logo" width="400" height="130"/>

 - Specialized in ML and NLP with Azure.
-- Managed ML applications with PowerBI.
+- Created interactive data dashboards with Microsoft PowerBI.
+- Leveraged Azure Databricks for data ingestion and transformation.
-- Collaborated on NLP web app on Azure.
+- Maintained an NLP web app on Azure, including updates and bug fixes.
+- Adaptable to different shifts and time zones for project delivery.
+- Effectively communicated findings to both technical and non-technical stakeholders.
+- Worked with cross-functional teams to deliver data-driven solutions
+- Proactively identified and resolved application bugs.

 ### AiEnsured, Bangalore (Intern) (July 2021 - August 2021)
 - Implemented ML for TensorFlow optimization.